confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/show-topics.md

 and their active consumer counts.

 `SHOW TOPICS` does not display hidden topics by default, such as:
-* KSQL internal topics, like the KSQL command topic or changelog & repartition topics.
-* Topics that match any pattern in the `ksql.hidden.topics` configuration.
+* KSQL internal topics, like the KSQL command topic or changelog & repartition topics, or topics that match any pattern in the `ksql.hidden.topics` configuration.

 `SHOW ALL TOPICS` lists all topics, including hidden topics.